-The Solicitor-General moved the order of the day for a Committee on the Bastardy Bill.
+Lord J. Russell moved the order of the day for the bringing up of the report on the Bastardy Bill.

 wished to call the attention of the noble Lord to one or two facts in respect to which the Poor-law Bill might be much improved.
 His first proposition related to women pregnant with bastard children, and likely to become chargeable to the parish.
 There ought to be some power in the guardians to look after the putative father before her delivery, and to insure his appearance by recognizances, instead of waiting till the parish was actually chargeable.
 He believed his right hon.
 Friend the Member for Pembroke had suggested to the noble Lord, the other night, some clause that would carry this intention into effect; he was therefore fortified by that authority.
 The other point was that of appeals.
 If the putative father was brought before the petty sessions, great inconvenience might be suffered if there was no appeal.
 He had no objection to the most stringent recognizance; but he wished that there should be some relief afforded to persons aggrieved by the decision of the petty sessions.
 Persons holding respectable situations in life—dissenting ministers, for example—sometimes had the misfortune of having this charge cast upon them, and the justices, without the assistance of learned counsel, might determine the question in a manner which would most seriously affect the character of the party.
 He should not press these two points by making them the subject of motion; but he wished the noble Lord would consider them.

 said, the absence of the right of appeal was a departure from the original principle of the Poor-law.
 In cases so peculiar, the want of an appeal added materially to the hardships suffered to be laid upon the male labouring population by this Act.
 There had been many cases of females fixing the charge on innocent persons.